 No one else.

 Meet the most pampered group in the UK.
 Bankers?
 Farmers?
 Wind-farm operators?
 The depressed river mussel?
 Actually, none of the above.
 It's copyright infringers.
-New research from UK communications regulator Ofcom shows that filling your boots with pirate downloads remains risk free and a money saver, particularly if you like …
+New research from UK communications regulator Ofcom shows that filling your boots with pirate downloads remains risk free and a money saver, particularly if you …

 No one else.

 Absolutely.
 The truth is that in the modern world, an album or movie is simply not worth £10-20 a pop.
 The market needs to adjust to this reality and come to terms with it.
 Being a sucessful rock star or movie producer does not mean you should automatically be a millionaire (although as with most other similar industries, being an unsucessful one does mean you should be dirt poor).

 Yes, more freetards go down the free / illegal route because it's consequence free but I suspect that it would be significanlty reduced by having a service that only costs ~£10 a month and gave you access to everything you wanted.

 It needs to be easy, convenient and cheap otherwise the legal paid model will never outcompete the illegal one.

 If it's worth your time to watch, you should pay for it.
 The creator has given you something and it is only ethical that you give the creator back something.

 Because *you* believe that *you* are entitled to benefit of the work of others.